ShanLu2022/Airline_Management_app/README.md

    ![image](https://user-images.githubusercontent.com/109211264/198860193-cd9e2ff2-df77-40b0-b6b6-b832441aaaa2.png)

-  - The output is generated from the SQL query and saved in the app.py file by passing the selected flight id.
+  Here is a request that to show the list is numbered in order, my assumption is the code should be easily maintained and updated, and if there is any new or large information required on the page, then it would take a complex process and long time to update the html page, so my decision is to create the sequence order from the MySQL side via using a variable and loop for each row by adding 1, then pass the row order to the page.
+The output is generated from the SQL query and saved in the app.py file by passing the selected flight id.

 ```python
 def flight_manifest():